riderjensen/usabilityTesting/README.md

 * 404 page when we hit too many redirects
 * Sometimes page directs too soon and the file isnt ready, we have a timeout set but need a better way to do it
+* CSS links are broken when in a subfolder but not using a relative path - Scrapper issue

 ## Untested